• Skip to primary navigation

 Square image of two dark pink slushies in a clear glass are decorated with paper cocktail parasols.

-To me there is nothing more refreshing on a hot day than a sweet & fruity frozen drink and this strawberry frosé is exactly what I want.
+Nothing is more refreshing on a hot day than a sweet & fruity frozen drink and this strawberry frosé is exactly what I crave.
 It is not too sweet and tastes like being on vacation.

 So, how do you frosé?
 Let me know in the comments!